 Change the Base URL to reflect the new domain and click “Save Config.”
 For example, you would enter “http://www.ggexample.com.”

 If you use an SSL to support secure access, do the same for Base URLs (Secure).
 It may not be a bad idea to do this even if you don’t have the SSL attached.
 It will save you a step later on should you choose to add it.

 When you make any change to your website, it’s always best to clear the cache.
 This keeps the file system current and optimized for your visitors.

 Go to the System section of Magento and click “Cache Management.”

 Click the “Flush Magento Cache” button on the top.
 After the site clears its data, your site is ready for visitors to the new domain name.

 Resetting the Admin Password in Magento

 Perhaps you forgot the administrative password to Magento.
-Maybe someone stole it and you want to change the password before someone wreaks havoc on your site.
-For whattever reason, changing the admin password is relatively simple.
+Maybe someone stole it, and you want to change the password before someone wreaks havoc on your site.
+For whatever reason, changing the admin password is relatively simple.